Lazy Array Types#

 # Returns: ZarrArray

-arr = mbo.imread("/path/with/plane01.zarr", "/path/with/plane02.zarr")
+arr = mbo.imread(["/path/plane01.zarr", "/path/plane02.zarr"])

-Returned when: Reading .npy memory-mapped files
+Returned when: Reading .npy files OR passing an in-memory numpy array to imread()

 arr = mbo.imread("/path/to/data.npy")